NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

 And this enhancement enables the soft reboot, soft power off and inject NMI through Ironic CLI and REST API for tenant admin and cloud provider.
-Also this enhancement enables them through Nova CLI and REST API for tenant user when Nova's blue print [3] is implemented.
+Also this enhancement enables them through Nova CLI and REST API for tenant user when Nova's blueprint [3] is implemented.

 This spec also proposes to implement the enhanced PowerInterface base class into the IPMIPower concrete class as a reference implementation.